SLdragon/wiki-teamsfx/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

 The project to be upgraded has no manifest.template.json file under templates/appPackage which is required for Upgrade.
 You can refer to [upgrade your projects manually](https://github.com/OfficeDev/TeamsFx/wiki/Upgrade-project-to-use-Teams-Toolkit-5.0-features#upgrade-your-projects-manually) to upgrade your project manually.

 ### UpgradeAadManifestTemplateNotExist
 The project to be upgraded has no aad.template.json file under templates/appPackage which is required for your project.
-You may be trying to upgrade a project created by Teams Toolkit <= v3.8.0.
-Please install Teams Toolkit v4.x and run upgrade first, or refer to [upgrade your projects manually](https://github.com/OfficeDev/TeamsFx/wiki/Upgrade-project-to-use-Teams-Toolkit-5.0-features#upgrade-your-projects-manually) to upgrade your project manually.
+You may be trying to upgrade a project created by Teams Toolkit for VS Code v3.x / Teams Toolkit for Visual Studio v17.3 / Teams Toolkit CLI 0.x.
+Please install Teams Toolkit for Visual Studio Code v4.x / Teams Toolkit for Visual Studio v17.4 / Teams Toolkit CLI v1.x and run upgrade first, or refer to [upgrade your projects manually](https://github.com/OfficeDev/TeamsFx/wiki/Upgrade-project-to-use-Teams-Toolkit-5.0-features#upgrade-your-projects-manually) to upgrade your project manually.